 He left in the ship Caledonia, arriving in Sydney on the 29th September, 1839.
-Mitchell had recently discovered "Australia Felix," and after inspecting portions of New South Wales and deciding that squatting would pay better than the medical profession, Dr. Curdie and his nephew overlanded to Port Phillip, and, on reaching Melbourne. camped with their stock on the site of the present Botanic Gardens.
+Mitchell had recently discovered "Australia Felix" and after inspecting portions of New South Wales and deciding that squatting would pay better than the medical profession, Dr. Curdie and his nephew overlanded to Port Phillip, and, on reaching Melbourne, camped with their stock on the site of the present Botanic Gardens.
 On 8th October, 1840, Dr. Curdie fixed his homestead at "Tandarook," 12 miles south of the present town of Camperdown.
-"Tandarook," in aboriginal language, signifies a place where the "native bread " fungus (Polyporus mylittoe) is to be found.
+"Tandarook," is believed to signify in an Aboriginal language a place where the "native bread " fungus (Polyporus mylittoe) is to be found.
 For 11 years Dr. Curdie combined squatting with the practice of his profession.

-He was distinguished by his uniform kindness to the blacks.
-In 1845 he. followed Curdie's River down to the sea, and the estuary was called Curdie's Inlet after him.
+In 1845 he followed Curdie's River down to the sea, and the estuary was called Curdie's Inlet after him.
 He left for Europe on "Black Thursday" (7th February, 1851), and in Scotland, continuing his studies of sea-weeds, he was so fortunate as to discover a new one.
 He returned to Melbourne, with a wife, on 14th January, 1854.

 He was an enterprising pastoralist, who unselfishly devoted time and means to many objects for the public good.